FightingGuo/book/README.md

 # book
-Recording the first study follow ShangGuiGu
+Recording the first study to make the project follow ShangGuiGu Keeping go on!
+Fighting